tiwariammit/pedestrian-status/README.md

 ## Usage
 Just download the project and run it on an iPhone.

-Since neither the project is not configured nor the algorithm is not tested to run on an iPad, such a scenario's results are currently unknown and left for the curious one's to test. 😏
+Since neither the project is not configured nor the algorithm is not tested running on an iPad, such a scenario's results are currently unknown and left for the curious one's to test. 😏

 ## Requirements
 - Xcode 9 beta 1 or higher